 Visit here to view a portfolio of photography from Papahānaumokuākea.

-Access to the Monument is restricted almost entirely to scientific research and I’ve worked there during multiple field seasons with NOAA Marine Fisheries on Laysan Island, Pearl and Hermes Atoll, and Midway Atoll.
+National Monument access is restricted to scientific research.
+I’ve worked there with NOAA Marine Fisheries during multiple field seasons on Laysan Island, Pearl and Hermes Atoll, and Midway Atoll starting in 2010.

 All photography and video displayed here was taken under NOAA/NMFS Permit No. 10137 and 16632 and Papahānaumokuākea Marine National Monument Permit No. PMNM-2010-001, PMNM-2012-001, PMNM-2013-001, and PMNM-2016-001.

 (click on the picture below for a tour of 15 panoramas)

 Midway Atoll sits roughly halfway between North America and Asia in the northern Pacific Ocean.
 It has three official designations with the US government: as a National Wildlife Refuge, the Battle of Midway National Memorial, and part of the Papahānaumokuākea Marine National Monument.
 Midway is considered a territory of the US and not part of the State of Hawaii.